Ten Tragic Days: 11–12 February: bombardment of city

+Civilian and military Felicistas (Felix Diaz supporters) in the Citadel district of Mexico City.

 On February 11, at about 10 a.m., Huerta began the bombardment of the arsenal, which met with a vigorous rebel response, and the downtown between the National Palace and the arsenal was heavily damaged.
 Civilians were trapped in the eight-hours of crossfire.
 During the day, other government reinforcements arrived, along with a supply of ammunition, from Veracruz.

-Civilian and military Felicistas (Felix Diaz supporters) in the Citadel district of Mexico City.

-General Huerta, in charge of the guard of the National Palace, met with Félix Díaz in a private home in the Roma section of Mexico City.
+Huerta, in charge of the guard of the National Palace, met with Félix Díaz in a private home in the Roma section of Mexico City.
 It was this meeting where Huerta declared his support for the coup.
 At this point, Huerta had not made his change of loyalty public.
 He then directed the 18th Corps of Rurales, the crack mounted police force commanded by the presidency, to exposed positions near the arsenal where they suffered heavy casualties under machine gun fire from the rebels.
 Whether the result of misjudgement or a deliberate betrayal, Huerta's action significantly weakened the forces loyal to Madero.

 As the conflict unfolded, Governor of Coahuila, Venustiano Carranza offered Madero refuge in Saltillo.
 There was no movement of the mutineers from the arsenal, and no evidence of disaffection in the city at large.
 The U.S. ambassador, Henry Lane Wilson, however, on this day told all visitors at the Embassy that the Madero government had practically fallen and telegraphed Pres.
 William Howard Taft, asking for powers to force the combatants to negotiations.
 The mutual bombardment continued into the next day.
-Ambassador Wilson conferred with the Spanish and German ministers and, as his report to the State Department that day states, "protested against the continuance of hostilities."
+Wilson conferred with the Spanish and German ministers and, as his report to the State Department that day stated, "protested against the continuance of hostilities."
 The President, continues Ambassador Wilson's report, "was visibly embarrassed and endeavored to fix the responsibility on General Félix Díaz."